CallMeMarcellino/FedoraConfigScript/README.md

 * [ ] Automaticly disable the 'Fedora Flatpaks' repository.
 * [ ] Prompt user and install extenions for them.
 * [ ] Open the Powerlevel10k in the current terminal.

-### Buy me a birdt reat:
-Buy a treat for my bird [here](https://www.buymeacoffee.com/Excalian) (it would be really nice to have another feathered friend around)!